QueenRominaMartin/QueenRominaMartin/README.md

-Hello World!
+Hello Everybody!

-Aspiring computer programmer and game developer.
+I am an inspriring programmer and game developer!
+I am currently a rookie on FRC Team 8738 SLICE and am I member of the Scouting/Strategy and Programming Subteams
+- I am currently learning WPILIB Java Code to become a bigger part of our coding subteam.

-Languages I use:
+The Programming Languages That I Use Are:
+* Java
+* C#
 * Python

-* C#
-* Java
-* I'm learning to develop games in Unity Game Engine!
+I currently don't have any public repositories, but I have contributed to multiple repositories for 8738 SLICE